MS-13: Cases

 The East Coast kingpin of the MS-13, Miguel Angel Corea Diaz, of Laurel, Maryland (of Prince George's County), was arraigned April 19, 2018, in Nassau County Court in Mineola, New York, on charges including conspiracy to commit murder.
 He could be sentenced to life in prison if he is convicted.
 He was one of seventeen defendants in a 21-count indictment in January that charged him with several counts of conspiracy to commit murder and operating as a high-level trafficker of controlled substances.
 He was extradited the week of April 23, 2018, from Prince George's County, Maryland, where he was held since October.
 The earlier jailing was in lieu of $125,000 bail.
 The gang reportedly issued a call to "take out a cop" in retaliation for Diaz's arrest.

+An MS-13 member, René Pacheco, boasted in Canada of being a member.
+In 2018 he faced a deportation order.

 In 2018, Jose Villanueva was lured to his death by several MS-13 members.
 Karla Jackelin Morales was an MS-13 member and escaped by removing her ankle bracelet.
-A $5,000 reward is being given for information leading to her capture.
+A $5,000 reward was being given for information leading to her capture.
+In 2023, Morales was captured and agreed to a 30-year deal.

-In a January 6, 2020 court filing, the United States Department of Justice sought the death penalty against Elmer Martinez, an MS-13 gang leader in Virginia.
+In a January 6, 2020, court filing, the United States Department of Justice sought the death penalty against Elmer Martinez, an MS-13 gang leader in Virginia.
 Court documents charged Martinez with the 2016 murders of two minors, 17-year-old Edvin Mendez and 14-year-old Sergio Trimino.
-Martinez, known by the alias "Killer," was accused of luring Mendez and Trimino to a park in Alexandria, Virginia, where they were killed and buried.
+Martinez, known by the alias "Killer", was accused of luring Mendez and Trimino to a park in Alexandria, Virginia, where they were killed and buried.

+In February 2025, Alejandro Gonzales, an alleged senior member of the Fulton Locos Salvatrucha clique of MS-13, escaped custody during a prison transfer near San Miguel, El Salvador.
+Gonzales, who reportedly harbors ambitions of staging an 'invasion' from the southern border, had been facing charges related to drug trafficking and gang-related homicides.
+His escape was revealed in April 2025 through U.S. court documents unsealed in an unrelated federal racketeering case in California, where he is now believed to be in hiding.

+In May 2025, William Pineda Portillo pleaded guilty in federal court in Boston to racketeering conspiracy as a member of MS-13.
+After fleeing to El Salvador following a 2010 murder, he illegally reentered the U.S. and planned a second murder.